Maui County, Hawaii: Politics

+Like all of Hawaii, Maui County is reliably Democratic.
+It has only been carried by the Republican presidential candidate three times since its statehood in 1959: in 1960, 1972 and 1984.

 Maui County was the only county in the United States won by Dennis Kucinich during his unsuccessful campaign for the Democratic Party nomination to the presidency in 2004.

 Education

 Hawaii Department of Education operates public schools in Maui County.

 Sister cities

 Maui County's sister cities are: